codeigniter4/CodeIgniter4/user_guide_src/source/incoming/request.rst

 This class
 provides the common functionality they both need, but both cases have custom classes that extend from the Request class to add specific functionality.
+In practice, you will need to use these classes.

 See the documentation for the :doc:`IncomingRequest Class </incoming/incomingrequest>` and :doc:`CURLRequest Class </libraries/curlrequest>` for more usage details.